 15. Plan a Day of ZERO Plans

 Okay, this might sound revolutionary but how about you plan a day of… no plans?
-Instead of saying, Tomorrow I will wake up and do a spa day, or on Tuesday, we will get together for a virtual movie party, make sure to leave at least one day of your staycation where you plan to do absolutely nothing.
+Instead of saying, Tomorrow I will wake up and do a spa day, or on Tuesday, we will get together for a Netflix party, make sure to leave at least one day of your staycation where you plan to do absolutely nothing.
 You can still end up doing some of the stuff on this list, so long as you go where the wind takes you and just do whatever you want at the moment.
 Even if that means taking your third nap of the day.